Find you the cheapest deal

 Then each month, without you doing anything, we'll do a background comparison to check you're still on the cheapest tariff - in case yours has risen in price or others fallen

-When the time's right for you to switch based on your current tariff and preferences, we'll alert you and show you the best deals
+When the time's right for you to switch based on your current details, we'll alert you and show you the best gas and electric deals

 How it works

-We take the hard work out of being an energy tart.
-Come on board, tell us what your current tariff is and we'll tell you, if you're overpaying or not.
-Then, as many tariffs are only cheap in the short-term, we'll monitor the market for cheaper ones and email you (or text if you like) when you should switch.
+We take the hard work out of switching energy.
+Just sign up, tell us what your current energy tariff is and we'll tell you if you're overpaying.
+Then, as many tariffs are only cheap in the short-term, we'll monitor the market and email you if you can save.

 Can't be bothered to switch for a £20 saving?
-Just tell us what you will switch for and we'll only email when you can save that amount.
+Tell us what you will switch for and we'll only email when you can save that amount.
 Bingo!
 It'll all be filled in for you - just click the button.